Death of Whitney Houston: Timeline

-Two days later, on February 11, Houston was found unconscious in Suite 434 at the Beverly Hilton, submerged in the bathtub.
-Beverly Hills paramedics arrived about 3:30 pm, found Houston unresponsive, and performed CPR.
-Houston was pronounced dead at 3:55 pm PST.
+At around 3:23 p.m., Houston was found unconscious by her personal assistant Mary Jones and her security guard Ray Watson at her room in Suite 434 at the Beverly Hilton, submerged in the bathtub.
+Beverly Hills paramedics arrived 3:30 p.m. and found Houston unresponsive, and performed CPR for over 20 minutes.
+Houston was pronounced dead at 3:55 p.m.
+PST.
 The cause of death was not immediately known; local police said there were "no obvious signs of criminal intent".
+Because of the pre-Grammy party festivities that were carrying on, Houston's body didn't leave the hotel until "around 1:50 a.m."